Hydra: Resilient and Highly Available Remote Memory: Introduction

 \section{Introduction}

-To address the increasing memory pressure in datacenters, two broad approaches toward cluster-wide remote memory have emerged in recent years.
-The first requires redesigning applications from scratch using the key-value interface and/or RDMA \cite{herd, farm, ramcloud, namdb, in-memory-join,eccache}.
-The explicit nature of such solutions makes them efficient and exposes cluster memory availability concerns to the applications.
-However, rewriting applications may often not be possible.
+Modern datacenters are embracing a paradigm shift toward disaggregation, where each resource is decoupled and connected through a high-speed network fabric~\cite{intel-rack, fb-rack, open-rack, legoos, far-memory, dredbox, firebox, mem-ext, hp-server-consolidation, hp-machine}.
+In such disaggregated datacenters, each server node is specialized for specific purposes -- some are specialized for computing, while others for memory, storage, and so on.
+Memory, being the prime resource for high-performance services, is becoming an attractive target for disaggregation~\cite{mem-ext, mem-disagg-vmware, infiniswap, remote-regions, app-performance-disagg-dc, far-memory, relationaldb-rdma, hyper, kona}.

-\emph{Memory disaggregation}, in contrast, exposes remote memory throughout the cluster in an implicit manner via well-known abstractions such as distributed virtual file system (VFS) and distributed virtual memory manager (VMM) \cite{remote-regions, infiniswap, app-performance-disagg-dc, legoos, far-memory, disaggregated-dbms}.
-With the advent of RDMA, recent solutions are now close to meeting the single-digit $\mu$s latency required to support acceptable application-level performance \cite{app-performance-disagg-dc, far-memory}.
-Indeed, unmodified in-memory DBMSs can often achieve significant performance benefit using disaggregated memory by transparently replacing slower disk accesses with orders-of-magnitude faster remote memory accesses.
+Recent remote-memory frameworks allow an unmodified application to access remote memory in an implicit manner via well-known abstractions such as distributed virtual file system (VFS) and distributed virtual memory manager (VMM)~\cite{remote-regions, infiniswap, app-performance-disagg-dc, leap, legoos, far-memory, disaggregated-dbms}.
+With the advent of RDMA, remote-memory solutions are now close to meeting the single-digit $\mu$s latency required to support acceptable application-level performance \cite{app-performance-disagg-dc, far-memory}.
+However, realizing remote memory for heterogeneous workloads running in a large-scale cluster faces considerable challenges \cite{mem-disagg-vmware, hotnets-disagg-failure} stemming from two root causes:

-However, realizing memory disaggregation for heterogeneous workloads running in a large-scale cluster faces considerable challenges \cite{mem-disagg-vmware, hotnets-disagg-failure} stemming from two root causes: \begin{denseenum} \item \emph{Expanded failure domains:} Because applications rely on memory across multiple machines in a disaggregated cluster, they become susceptible to a wide variety of failure scenarios.
+\begin{denseenum} \item \emph{Expanded failure domains:} As applications rely on memory across multiple machines in a remote-memory cluster, they become susceptible to a wide variety of failure scenarios.
 Potential failures include independent and correlated failures of remote machines, evictions from and corruptions of remote memory, and network partitions.